emptymalei/deep-learning/dl/time-series/timeseries-forecast.naive.md

     when $y(t_0)$ is positive.

-    As an intuiation, we plot out the sum of the coefficients for different orders and $\alpha$s.
+    As an intuition, we plot out the sum of the coefficients for different orders and $\alpha$s.

     === ":material-chart-line: SES Coefficients"